 E1.
-Special study options: Identify those programs availab le at your institution.
+Special study options: Identify those programs available at your institution.
 Refer to the glossary for definitions.

-Accelerated program X F lonors program

-Independent study

-nternships

-Liberal arts/career combination
+Honors program

+Cooperative (work-study) program

+Cross-registration Internships

-Student-designed major
+Distance learning Double major

-tudy abroad
+Study abroad

+English as a Second Language (ESL)

-eacher certification program
+Teacher certification program

-Exchange student program (domestic) X V External degree program Veekend college

-Other (specify):
+Weekend college

 E2.
 Has been removed from the CDS.

 E3.
-Areas in which all or most students are required to o complete some course work prior to graduation:
+Areas in which all or most students are required to complete some course work prior to graduation:

-Arts/fine arts Humani ties
+Arts/fine arts Humanities

-Computer literacy Mathem atics
+Mathematics

-English (including composition) Philosop
+English (including composition) Philosophy

-(biological or physical)
+Foreign languages Sciences (biological or physical)

-History Social so lence
+History Social science

-Library Collections

-Report the number of holdings.
-Refer to the IPEDS 2000 Ac 2000", lines 26-30, column 2 for corresponding equivalents. eademic Libraries Survey, Section D "Library Collections, FY

-E4.
-Books, serial backfiles, electronic documents, and gove library's catalog: 908092 inment documents (titles) that are accessible through the

-E5.
-Current serial subscriptions (paper, microform, electron ic): 6200

-E6.
-Microforms (units):1,579,651 .C).
-0200

-E7.
-Audiovisual materials (units): 7500
+E4-E8 Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is fielded.

-' DENT LIFE
+F. STUDENT LIFE

--

 F1.
-Percentages of first-time, first-year (freshman) stude 2002 who fit the following categories: ents and all degree-seeking undergraduates enrolled in fall
+Percentages of first-time, first-year (freshman) students and all degree-seeking undergraduates enrolled in fall 2004 who fit the following categories:

-2002 Who he the 1000 Whig thought.
-First-time, first-year Undergraduate
+First-time, first-year Undergraduates

 (freshman) students

-Percent who are from out of state (exclude international /nonresident aliens) 3% 4%
+Percent who are from out of state (exclude international/nonresident aliens) 2% 1%

-Percent of men who join fraternities 1% 0.3%
+Percent of men who join fraternities 1 1

-Percent of women who join sororities 2% 0.8%
+Percent of women who join sororities 2 1

-Percent who live in college-owned, -operated, or -affilia
+Percent who live in college-owned, -operated, or -affiliated housing 33 9

-Percent who live off campus or commute 68% 93%
+Percent who live off campus or commute 67 91

-Percent of students age 25 and older 11% 36%
+Percent of students age 25 and older 6 35

-Average age of full-time students
+Average age of full-time students 19 23

-Average age of all students (full- and part-time)
+Average age of all students (full- and part-time) 19 25

-F2.
-Activities offered Identify the ose programs availa able at your institution.
-Choral groups Concert band Dance Music ensemble Musical theater The state of the s Drama/theater Jazz band Literary magazine Symphony orchestra F3.
-ROTC (program offered in co ooperation with Res serve Officers' Training Corps) Army ROTC is offered: On campus Naval ROTC is offered: On campus At cooperating instit rution (name): Air Force ROTC is offered: On campus F4.
-Housing: Check all types of constitution. college-owned, -ope erated, or -affiliated housing available for undergraduates at you ☐ Coed dorms ☐ Men's dorms ☐ Women's dorms ☐ Apartments for marr Apartments for single Special housing for disabled students Special housing for international students Fraternity/sorority housing Cooperative housing Other housing option ns (specify):
+Choral groups Student government Concert band Dance Music ensembles Musical theater Student newspaper Drama/theater Jazz band Literary magazine Wusicai theater Symphony orchestra F3.
+ROTC (program offered in c cooperation with Reserve C officers' Training Corps) Army ROTC is offered: On campus At cooperating insti itution (name): Naval ROTC is offered: Air Force ROTC is offered: On campus At cooperating insti itution (name): F4 Housing: Check all types of institution. college-owned, -operated, or -affiliated housing available for undergraduates at yo

+Apartments for single students